aayla-secura/mixnmatchttp/README.md

 Results from the Ajax calls will be logged to the page; check the JS console for CORS security errors.
 Full requests from the browser will be logged to the logfile given by the `-l` option.
 To parse the script and print the results in a table do:

 ```
-/parse_request_log.sh logs/requests.log logs/requests_result.md
+./tests/sop/parse_request_log.sh tests/sop/logs/requests.log tests/sop/logs/requests_result.md
 ```

+There are logs in `/tests/sop/logs` for various browsers.

 ## Data exfiltration via CSRF

-The html pages in /tests/csrf can be used to test for [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) vulnerabilities.
+The html pages in `/tests/csrf` can be used to test for [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) vulnerabilities.

   * `getData.html`: requests a new cache UUID for saving the exfiltrated data to and presents you with an input field where you put the URL of the secret page you want to fetch via the victim; then generates a URL for the victim to click on (`evil.html`)
     - `post`: fetch target using POST instead of GET